How OrthoK Works in Detail

 In the 1950s, practitioners noticed changes in corneal curvature in some patients who wore particularly flat-fitted lenses.
 By this time, more compatible materials for contact lenses had been introduced.
 The deliberate use of modern orthokeratology began in 1962.

 Although several studies proved ortho-k’s effectiveness, it wasn’t until the 1990s, when the corneal topographer was developed, that ortho-k became more widely available.
 Since then, the treatment has been gaining popularity.
 Today ortho-k is one of the preferred myopia management methodologies.

-At Myopia Management Center At Professional Vision Care, we will evaluate if ortho-k is a suitable treatment option to manage your child’s myopia.
+At Myopia Management Clinic At Professional Vision Care, we will evaluate if ortho-k is a suitable treatment option to manage your child’s myopia.
 Schedule an appointment with any of our great doctors at Professional VisionCare for an eye exam today.